 After choosing the most successful creatives, try using A/B testing to figure out what impacts your CTR the most.
 Wording and punctuation, using symbols or numbers, the color scheme of your creative — this can be something you wouldn't even expect.
 Implement the changes, test the results, and continue experimenting until you get what you want.

 Make the most of the opportunities your advertising platform gives you, whether it's Google Ads or another programmatic platform.

 Closely monitor the statistics of your advertising campaign after launch.
 If some of the ads get fewer clicks, then try changing different details in accordance with your findings.
 If this does not help, stop this ad so that it does not spoil the overall CTR.

-Beat your record CTR with SmartyAds — sign up today!
+Beat your record CTR with SmartyAds — sign up at DSP today!